 Western mainstream culture, including the psychedelic community, she says, needs to recognize when it’s committing acts of cultural appropriation.
-“The least you could do is allow the people from what you borrow to also share and that experience of healing and self-discovery,” she adds.
+“The least you could do is allow the people from what you borrow to also share in that experience of healing and self-discovery,” she adds.

 And yet, while acknowledging the heritage and contexts of plants like cacao is of the utmost importance in changing power dynamics and eliminating exploitation, it may not be enough on its own.
 In Alarcón’s view, we also need to protect the plant itself.

 “Generally, in Ecuador,” says Alarcón, “people used Mesoamerican cacao for probably over a century.
 But, the cacao from Amazonia just disappeared in the process.”
 And this disappearance is a big problem.
-In destroying the biodiversity of the plant, the story and heritage of the people in the region begins to change, a concept that takes center-stage in Alarcón’s work in the Amazon.
+In destroying the biodiversity of the plant, the story and heritage of the people in the region begins to change, a concept that takes center stage in Alarcón’s work in the Amazon.

 Alarcón partnered with the University College of London to compare the chemical makeup of cacao from the Amazon to Mesoamerican cacao, the latter of which dominates the world’s chocolate industry.

-“We compared the level of theobromine and cacao from the Amazonia has the most incredible level of [this compound], and that is the beauty!” she explains.
+“We compared the level of theobromine in cacao from the Amazonia has the most incredible level of [this compound], and that is the beauty!” she explains.
 “What we need is that level of theobromine in the cacao, which makes us feel so happy and healthy.
 And that is the beauty of this cacao.”